 2. Lightly grease a 3 cm deep, 24 cm loose bottom tart tin.
 Roll pastry out between two sheets of baking paper until large enough to line the tin.
 Dock the base of the pastry with a fork.

 3. Spread the frangipane onto the pastry, top with the pear quarters and sprinkle with vanilla sugar.

-4. Place onto the baking tray and bake for 45 minutes.
+4. Place onto the baking tray and bake for 45 minutes or until set.
 Remove from oven and cool.